manrajminhas/Classroom-Booking-System/docs/decisions/002-use-nestjs.md

 # ADR2 – Entry Layer and Backend Framework

-**Title:** Use NestJS for Entry Layer and Backend.
+**Title:** Use NestJS for entry layer and backend

 **Status:** Accepted

 **Context:**
 - Allowed options:
-    Entry Layer: NestJS (TypeScript/Node.js) or Express.
+    Entry layer: NestJS (TypeScript/Node.js) or Express.
     Backend: NestJS (TypeScript/Node.js).
-- NestJS provides a built-in component based structure, and continues the usage of TypeScript support.
+- NestJS provides a built-in component-based structure, and continues the usage of TypeScript support.
 - Express is often more flexible, but requires more manual setup for controllers, validation, and testing.
 - A large determining factor is that choosing NestJS with TypeScript consistently at the entry layer and backend ensures fewer context switches.

 **Decision:**
-We will use NestJS and TypeScript for the Entry Layer and Backend Framework.
+We will use NestJS and TypeScript for the entry layer and backend framework.

 **Consequences:**
-- ✅ Consistent use of TypeScript across Frontend, Entry Layer and Backend.
+- ✅ Consistent use of TypeScript across frontend, entry layer and backend.
 - ✅ Provides a set framework structure that makes the codebase easier to navigate.
 - ✅ Built-in validation, testing, and modular organization to speed up development.
 - ✅ Strong long-term maintainability.